Feathers. Nothing but feathers. On your clothes. In your face. Even in the crack of your arse.

 I guess that’s The Neon Moon Club for you.

 Fun.
 Fun.
 Fun.

 With a dress code featuring anything sexy and vintage, we got to see tough-as-nails/sexy-as-hell gothic knee high boots, dainty wings and peacock suits.
 Big hats, small hats, leather, lace, corsets and waistcoats.
 Plus a little bit of latex slipped in for fetishism and pleasure ;).

-But enough about the avenues of ecstasy and deceit (tangents, darling, tangents) let’s get on with the show.
+But enough about the avenues of ecstasy and deceit (tangents, darlings, tangents), let’s get on with the show.

 The performers were a pretty little pick and mix of pleasure, leisure, tattoos and leotards.
-Oh, and hula hoops, wings, tassles, and moustaches.
+Oh, and hula hoops, wings, tassels, and moustaches.

 Led perfectly by the mischievous and ingenious Natalya Umanska, the line up of acts and artists ripped through a badass bitches brew of wicked walla-walla, giving the elegantly dressed audience a night of wild things to whoop and holler at.
 Does that sound too American?
 Perhaps I should say ‘things to say hooray for’ instead?